jeffharrell/minicart/README.md

 ### Products

 `product.get(key)`
-Returns an object of data for the product.
+Returns a properties object for the product.
 If a key is passed then only that value is returned.

 `product.set(key, value)`
-Sets a value for the product.
+Sets a property for the product.
 Fires a `change` event.

 `product.options()`
 Returns the options.